inuitcss/inuitcss/README.md

 If you want to use another media-query library like [@include-media](http://include-media.com/) or [sass-mediaqueries](https://github.com/paranoida/sass-mediaqueries), feel free to do so.
 But in this case you have to manage your [responsive widths classes](https://github.com/inuitcss/inuitcss/blob/develop/utilities/_utilities.widths.scss) yourself.

+## Providing plugins for inuitcss

+Since inuitcss just provides very generic modules, there are probably modules you will write anew in every project.
+Although these modules might seem generic enough to you to be integrated into the core framework, we probably will consider it as not generic enough ([we'd appreciate every idea](https://github.com/inuitcss/inuitcss/blob/develop/CONTRIBUTING.md), though!).
+But just because we are not willing to include a module you consider being useful, does not mean other inuitcss users shall not benefit from such an useful module.
+Due to inuitcss’ modular architecture, it's totally possible and we even welcome it, that these modules are published as kind of inuitcss plugins by you in a separate repository.

+We'd love to see that the framework gets extended through the contribution of you and your plugins!

 ## Prerequisities

 Make sure you have at least Sass v3.3 installed.